 For Jacobs, we hope that he does find a way to create a new property that teaches some of the lessons of Girl Meets World, but in a venue that is a little more appropriate to the stories that he tells the best.
 One of the biggest issues the revival series had from the jump was airing on a network that caters mostly to a preteen crowd; therefore, there were limitations as to how realistic the story could be for his target audience.
 It’s a shame given that there were so many chances to tell fascinating, mature stories for Riley and company, but they would never make it past censors at this network.

 Now, we turn this over to you.
 Let us know what you loved the most about Girl Meets World in the comments, especially in terms of how much you will miss it on the air.
 (Photo: Disney Channel.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!